phone icon 01925 943011

 If you are using timber to create your subframe, you must use pedestals to raise the timber off the ground.
 It is recommended that you use 8/9 pedestals for every square metre.
 Please note that c16 or c24 treated timber joists are highly recommended for any ground-level decking.

-The best joist and most cost-effective solution in our experience are to use composite battens, as mentioned, can be laid directly on the paving slabs.
+The best joist and most cost-effective solution in our experience are to use composite battens, as mentioned, can be laid directly on the paving slabs, but as mentioned above please hire a professional use to using these materials.

 Again, ensure that there is a slight gradient to allow for surface runoff.
 We recommend a gradient of 2.5%.